The Curriculum

 21CCCS teachers work collaboratively from our offices in West Chester, PA, and Murrysville, PA individualizing the curriculum to suit individual student learning styles and varying academic levels.
 Our teachers develop and update the curriculum based upon the Pennsylvania Core Standards and teach the core subject classes and most electives.
 All of our courses are designed to help prepare students for the next phase of their lives, whether that means continuing their education or joining the workforce.
 Our teachers, Academic Advisors, and school counseling department work together to ensure a student meets the necessary graduation requirements.

 Often times, the largest challenge students face is that of time management in their new virtual learning environment.
 For this reason, support is available through the Academic Advisor.
-The Academic Advisor is also a teacher who has helped to construct and differentiate the curriculum.
 Their breadth of experience and knowledge will help your students to be successful with our curriculum.

 For students graduating in 2023 and beyond, the following five options exist in order to meet the statewide graduation requirement: In accordance with Pennsylvania’s Act 136 of 2020, beginning with the graduating class of 2023, students must meet statewide graduation requirements in one of five ways.